 Building Up Your Sourdough Starter

 After using my starter I feed it with enough equal weight flour and water to build it up over 500 grams, let it ferment for a few hours, and then stick it in the fridge.
 When I pull the starter out I use some for a project that calls for discard, feed it, allow it to peak, and then use that really fresh and happy starter to make bread!

-Did someone say “Super Easy”?
+Did Someone Say “Super Easy”?

-Watch me mix up my Super Easy Sourdough Discard Pancake batter in this 2 minute video!
+Watch me mix up my super easy sourdough discard pancake batter in this 2-minute video!
 Make sure to subscribe to my YouTube channel so you will see all my new videos as they are published!

-In a large bowl whisk all the ingredients together except the melted butter.
+- In a large bowl whisk all the ingredients together except the melted butter.

-When fully combined, slowly whisk in the melted butter.
+- When fully combined, slowly whisk in the melted butter.

-Whisk untill smooth.
+- Whisk until smooth.

-Set the batter aside for 15 minutes.
+- Set the batter aside for 15 minutes.

-Heat your griddle over medium heat.
+- Heat your griddle over medium heat.
 When the griddle is completely hot and it just starts to smoke add the batter and reduce the heat if needed.

-Cook the pancakes until golden brown on each side.
+- Cook the pancakes until golden brown on each side.

-Serve with butter and honey or maple syrup.
+- Serve with butter and honey or maple syrup.